 Slovak citizenship for a child born abroad

-I am a Slovak woman living in the UK for 18 years.
-I have a son who was born in England and is 3 years old.
-I would like to obtain Slovak citizenship for him.
-What steps do I need to take?
+I am a Slovak woman living in the UK for 18 years, and I have a son.
+He was born in England and is 3 years old.
+I want to get Slovak citizenship for him.
+How should I proceed?

-According to § 23, section 2 of Act No. 154/1994 Coll. on Registries, as amended, an application for entry into the registry is not submitted directly to the Special Registry Office, but through one of the following:
+In the sense of Section 23, Paragraph 2 of Act No. 154/1994 Coll. on Registry Offices as amended, the application for entry into the registry is not submitted directly to the Special Registry Office, but through:

 -

-The diplomatic or consular office of the Slovak Republic in the relevant country
+a diplomatic mission of the Slovak Republic in the relevant state

 -

-The registry office in which the citizen has permanent residence
+the registry office where the citizen has permanent residence

 -

-The registry office in which the citizen last had permanent residence
+the registry office where the citizen had their last permanent residence

 -

-Any registry office in Slovakia, if the citizen never had permanent residence in the Slovak Republic
+any registry office, if the citizen never had permanent residence in the territory of the Slovak Republic

 -

-The child’s foreign birth certificate, which must be translated into Slovak by a certified court translator.
-Some Slovak embassies may also require an apostille — a form of authentication of the signature and stamp of a public document for use abroad
+the birth certificate of the child born abroad, which must be translated into Slovak by a sworn translator.
+Some diplomatic missions also require an apostille – verification of the signature and stamp of a public document for the purpose of its use abroad

 -